Johnsonbros/Zeke/android/replit.md

 # ZEKE AI Companion Dashboard

 ## Overview
-ZEKE AI is a mobile companion app (Expo/React Native) designed as an extension of the main ZEKE web application, running on a dedicated mobile device.
-It provides quick access to daily essentials (calendar, tasks, contacts), captures conversation memory from AI wearables, facilitates communication via SMS/Voice (Twilio), and includes an AI chat assistant.
+ZEKE AI is a mobile companion app (Expo/React Native) designed as a **full extension** of the main ZEKE web application (https://zekeai.replit.app), running on a dedicated mobile device.
+It provides quick access to daily essentials (calendar, tasks, grocery lists, custom lists, contacts), captures conversation memory from AI wearables, facilitates communication via SMS/Voice (Twilio), and includes an AI chat assistant.
 The app features a dark-themed design with gradient accents and supports iOS, Android, and web platforms.
 Its core purpose is to leverage native mobile features (voice input, location, notifications) for communication and real-time data capture, while the ZEKE web server handles data persistence, AI processing, and complex integrations.
 Communication priority is App Chat, then SMS, then Voice calls.

+## ZEKE Backend Integration Status
+The mobile app is configured to route all API calls to the deployed ZEKE backend (`EXPO_PUBLIC_ZEKE_BACKEND_URL`):
+- **Tasks**: Full CRUD via `/api/tasks` endpoints
+- **Grocery**: Full CRUD via `/api/grocery` endpoints
+- **Lists**: Full CRUD via `/api/lists` endpoints (custom lists with items)
+- **Calendar**: CRUD via `/api/calendar` endpoints (Google Calendar sync)
+- **Chat**: AI conversations via `/api/chat` endpoints

+**CORS Configuration Required**: The ZEKE backend at `https://zekeai.replit.app` must allow CORS requests from:
+- This Replit development domain
+- Any production domains where the mobile app is deployed
+- Expo Go app domains

+To configure CORS on ZEKE server, add these origins to the allowed CORS list in the Express configuration.

 ## User Preferences
 Preferred communication style: Simple, everyday language.